netkawai/mynotes/Readme.md

 This repository is miscellaneous, memos, and snippets.

+TODO:
+Make a folder to categorization, at least Windows(the relating the company products), Unicode, Linux (relating to Unix include X11) in sub folder.

 If you copy any codes from here, I do not have any responsibility.
 There are some codes from others.
 I simply copied and modified them.
 I do not declare copyright for those codes as well.